Md-Faizan-khan61/quiz-app/README.md

 ## Usage

 Once the development server is running, open your browser and navigate to `http://localhost:3000` to view the quiz app.
-Answer the questions and navigate through them using the provided buttons.
-At the end of the quiz, you can view your score.
+Answer the questions and navigate through them using the Next button.
+At the end of the quiz, you can view your score also.

 ## Technologies Used